IGEL-Technology/shim-review/README.md

   * CVE-2023-4693
   * CVE-2023-4692
 *******************************************************************************
 Yes.
-CVE-2022-28737 is actually not a GRUB CVE, but fixed in shim upstream here:
+CVE-2022-28737 is actually not a GRUB CVE, but fixed in shim upstream here (and thus fixed in our build):

 https://github.com/rhboot/shim/commit/159151b6649008793d6204a34d7b9c41221fb4b0
 https://github.com/rhboot/shim/commit/e99bdbb827a50cde019393d3ca1e89397db221a7